Ground Source Heat Pump: Green Energy Made Affordable

 Price of Ground Source Heat Pumps

 What are ground source heat pump prices?
 Setup costs are higher than more traditional systems, but the difference is usually compensated by energy savings.
-The Energy Saving Trust (EST) estimates it can cost between £11,000 and £15,000 to install a ground source heat pumps in your home.
+The Energy Saving Trust (EST) estimates it can cost between £13,000 and £20,000 to install a ground source heat pumps in your home.
+Running costs depend on the size of your home and how well insulated it is.

 |Current System||Savings on Energy Bill (£/year)||Carbon Dioxide Savings (kgCO2/year)|